-Additionally, there is a Default Template option that will reset all settings back to the OneIPM defaults.
+Additionally, there is a Default Template option at the top that will reset all settings back to the OneIPM defaults.

-At the bottom of the edit project dialog you will notice two (2) drop-down controls.
+On the Sharing tab at the bottom you will notice two (2) drop-down controls.

 In the first you select the project to link to and the second is the workflow state within that project.